Omatsurimambo/FuzzyCFL/README.md

 Code for the paper "**MingledPie: A Cluster Mingling Approach for Mitigating Preference Profiling in CFL**".

+This code is part of the paper presented at the Network and Distributed System Security Symposium (NDSS).

 ## File and Folder Descriptions:

 ### Root Directory